annikulkarni/ObsidianBackup/WORK/VST_SPRINT_25_12_CW25.2/FORD27541-35651 This Trip.md

 Implemented
 DI APPS is testing
-Testing done, issue in Connection from VP to HMI working in target through VMF :) waiting for RTE team to test and close the defect
+Testing done, issue in Connection from VP to HMI working in target through VMF :) waiting for RTE team complete and i need to test and close

 Testing sequence